rogorido/sistercities/sistercities.md

 As you see, we have just to add the layer `geom_histogram()` and ggplot2 plots what we want.
 However, making a good histogram is not an easy issue. ggplot2 gives us a warning that it has used internally the parameter `bins=30` and recommends us to pick a better value with `binwidth`.
 I recommend you to take a look at the help page of [geom_histogram()](http://ggplot2.tidyverse.org/reference/geom_histogram.html) for the many possibilities of configuration.

+But, what about the data?
 The plot shows us that most of the sister cities are in a radius of c.1000kms.
 But maybe this is a distortion caused by our manipulation of the data.
 A cumulative distribution function (ECDF) provides a visualisation of this issue.
 In ggplot2 we can achieve it with this simple command:
 ```{r}
 ggplot(eudata, aes(x=dist)) + stat_ecdf()
 ```
 ![plot22](images/plot22.png)

 We use here again our non-filtered data (the dataframe `eudata`) and we confirm our previous observation, since more or less 75% of the cities are in a radius of c.1000kms.
+Even more: ~50% seem to be related to cities which are not further than 500kms away.

 Finally we can use a boxplot to see whether there are differences among countries.
 In other words, whether the cities of some countries tend to establish relationships with distant or close cities.
 Again doing this in ggplot2 is pretty easy:
 ```{r}